superczar/home-assistant/README.md

 ### Homebridge

 Was used extensively for [homekit](https://github.com/homebridge/homebridge) integration over the last few years.
 I have for now disabled this as I play around with the native homekit integration on HA

+### Apcupsd

+Not really a bridge but the apcupsd integration on ha allows me to keep an eye on the UPS that powers the hypervisor plus allows a clean shutdown in case there is a long power failure